sajjan-maven/Sanity-CMS/README.md

 1. Create a new Sanity project, add `http://localhost:3000` to CORS origins (Settings > API > CORS origins) and create an API token with `Viewer` permissions (Settings > API > Tokens).

-1. Clone this repository, open it in your code editor and add the following environment variables to a `.env.local` file:
+2. Clone this repository, open it in your code editor, create a `.env.local` file and add the following environment variables:
 - `NEXT_PUBLIC_SITE_URL` – The public URL of your website (use `http://localhost:3000` during development).
 - `NEXT_PUBLIC_SITE_NAME` – The name of your website.
 - `NEXT_PUBLIC_SANITY_DATASET` – The name of your Sanity dataset (usually "production").